Get insider access

 The TV has disappointing upscaling capabilities.
 The Sharpness slider doesn't seem to affect the TV's sharpening much, making it hard to improve the TV's overall image quality in upscaled content.
 The cheaper TCL S3/S350G has slightly better upscaling performance than this TV.

-Sharpness processing was calibrated for low-resolution or low-bitrate content, with no over-sharpening, with the following setting:
+Sharpness processing was calibrated for low-resolution or low-bitrate content, with no over-sharpening, and had the following setting:

 • Sharpness: 60